 Eczema is an itchy skin condition that is more than just dry skin.

-It can be patches of dry, red, inflammed skin anywhere on the body.
-While the exact cause is not known, it’s thought to be linked to an auto-immune response in the body.
+It can look like patches of dry, red, inflamed skin anywhere on the body.
+While the exact cause is not known, it is thought to be linked to an auto-immune response in the body.
 Whatever the cause, the itchiness and scaly patches are not fun to deal with.

 Most often, a steroidal cream is prescribed to calm the skin areas down.
 While this is the conventional method, it’s not always the only route.
-There ARE natural alternatives to conventional medicines, and skin cream is a great one to work with.
-This one uses rosemary and calendula, as well as shea butter and coconut oil for conditioning and helping to repair the skin.
-We love this cream in our house, as eczema can flare at any time.
-It helps relieve the itch, and promotes skin healing.
+There ARE natural alternatives to conventional medicines, and using a skin cream is a great one.
+The recipe that I am going to share with you uses rosemary and calendula, as well as shea butter and coconut oil for conditioning and helping to repair the skin.
+We love this cream in our home, as eczema can flare at any time.
+This cream helps relieve the itch, and promotes skin healing.

-Rosemary, Rosmarinus officinalis is an essential oil that many use today.
-Known as the herb of rememberance, rosemary is often used as a memory aid.
+Rosemary, Rosmarinus officinalis, is an essential oil that many use today.
+Known as the herb of remembrance, rosemary is often used as a memory aid.
 It’s a thin, clear oil that has a strong scent and can be described as “fresh”, “sweet”, or “medicinal”.

-Rosemary essential oil is excellent to have for the first aid kit, due to it’s anti-bacterial properties.
-It’s high hydrogen content makes it warming on the skin.
-It also is beneficial for assisting skin conditions like broken veins, dermatitis, eczema and psoriasis.
+Rosemary essential oil is excellent to keep in the first aid kit, due to it’s anti-bacterial properties.
+Its high hydrogen content makes it warming on the skin.
+It is also beneficial for assisting skin conditions like broken veins, dermatitis, eczema, and psoriasis.

-Calendula, Calendula officinalis refers to the flower heads and petals of the calendula plant.
-Also called marigold, pot marigold, garden marigold, holigold, calendula is an easy plant to grow in your herb garden.
-It has great anti-inflammatory properties, which calm and soothe inflammed skin.
-It’s also been shown to be beneficial for healing broken skin, or surgery wounds.
+Calendula, Calendula officinalis, refers to the flower heads and petals of the calendula plant.
+Also called marigold, pot marigold, garden marigold, and holigold, calendula is an easy plant to grow in your herb garden.
+It has great anti-inflammatory properties, which calm and soothe inflamed skin.
+It has also been tested and shown to be beneficial for healing broken skin or surgery wounds.